Wrist Snapping Cause and Effect

 It can be tough to figure out in many cases.
 I’ll give you an example…

-I describe some players that don’t follow through on line with the hoop as either “thumb down” or “pinkie down” shooters.
-Here is what happens… when a right handed shooter shoots a shot, they may snap their wrist hard to right at the last second, and end up with their thumb much lower than their pinkie finger.
+I describe players that don’t follow through on the target line of the hoop as either “thumb down” or “pinkie down” shooters.
+When a right-handed shooter takes a shot, they may snap their wrist hard to the right at the last second and end up with their thumb much lower than their pinkie finger.
 These are “thumb down” shooters.
-Or, a right handed shooter may snap their wrist hard to the left at the end and end up “pinkie down”.
+Or, a right-handed shooter may snap their wrist hard to the left at the end and end up “pinkie down.”

-Many coaches at this point will jump in and try to get the player to fix the direction of their wrist snap, and encourage the player to snap their wrist along the target line on every shot.
-Most times the player will continue to struggle, mostly because they are trying to correct the effect, without first addressing the cause of the problem.
+Many coaches at this point will jump in and try to get the player to fix the direction of their wrist snap and encourage the player to snap their wrist along the target line on every shot.
+Most times the player will continue to struggle often because they are trying to correct the effect without first addressing the cause.

-So now we are back to “how do I fix the wrist snap if you say that the wrist snap isn’t even the problem?”
+Now we are back to, “how do I fix the wrist snap if you say that the wrist snap isn’t even the problem?”